 It might seem odd to deliberately narrow your potential market.
 Yet there are good reasons for doing so.
 A niche can:

-For example, there might be dozens of general accounting firms in your area.
+- set you apart from the competition: For example, there might be dozens of general accounting firms in your area.
 But if you specialize in retail accounting, there will be much less competition.

-People use online searches to find a good accounting firm.
+- helps prospects find you: People use online searches to find a good accounting firm.
 You can get to the top of the search results for a specific area of business.

-As you take on more niche clients, you'll learn more about the finer details of their work.
+- help you learn and grow: As you take on more niche clients, you'll learn more about the finer details of their work.
 This will help you improve your service and grow your firm.

 Finding a niche – four questions